 2. Create a graphic or visual representation to show how matter is either an element, a compound, or a mixture.
-Also on your graphic, show that a mixture can be either a solution, a colloid, or a suspension.
+Also on your graphic, show that a mixture can be either a solution, colloid, or suspension.
 You might draw a concept map or Venn diagram to show this information (look up what these are if you aren't familiar with them).